govhackaustralia/govhack-tools/index.md

 You can host your Google Code project and get access to developer tools, APIs and documentation at [http://code.google.com/](http://code.google.com/)

-# The basics of being a data scientist

-*   Have a hypothesis � even if you&#8217;re making a tool/api that helps people with their questions too, remember what the objective of that is.
-*   Find the people and tools you need to prove/show/find.
-This rest of this page will help with the latter.
-*   Analyse and present results � were they what you expected?
-Do they help explain to others what you have found out?
-Can present as a interactive data visualisation or a web/mobile application or just a infographic/motion graphics video that tells a story.
-Please note, there are a combination of Analysis and Visualisation tools in each of the major categories below.

 # API Development {#api-development}